 - PHR will bill off of your EMR or billing system.

 Experiencing significant loss of revenue due to billing issues is both unnecessary and rectifiable.
-PHR’s experienced staff of authoritative medical billing and claims processors are always prepared to fight for its clients to get the best reimbursements from all carriers.
+PHR’s experienced staff of authoritative medical billing and claims processors are always prepared to fight for its clients to get the best reimbursements from all carriers and according to the Melville Wellness Centre, this is truly the case.
 Let Preferred Health Resources take charge of the medical billing aspect of your cardiology practice and discover the satisfaction of knowing your claims are being managed accurately, professionally and with a personal touch.

 For a Free Consultation Call